Urvin/carFrontWiperRelay/README.md

 This relay places instead of the standart one in the same place.
 Brings more functionality and less irritation.

+New functionality:
+ - Delay between water switch is on and first wiper swing come;
+ - Less swings for less water;
+ - Remaining water removing action;
+ - Adjustable delay in intermittent mode.

 Component list
 --------------